WalletConnect/walletconnect-docs/versioned_docs/version-1.0/smart-wallets.md

 :::tip

-Whenever you connect your dapp to a smart contract wallet you will actually receive the **smart account address** for the wallet.
+When you connect your dapp to a smart contract wallet, you will receive the **smart account address** for the wallet.
 This is not to be confused with the **delegate keys** that are used to sign messages and transactions.

 :::